alexle/alexle.github.com/posts/2017-running.markdown

 When I saw the race was only $20, and included UNLIMITED pancakes, bacon, bagels, and yogurt..
 Well, it was a transgression to turn that down.

-The race's inaugural event was quite small, with around 120-130 people.
+The race's inaugural event was quite small, maybe 120-130 people.
 Which was fine because it meant more pancakes for me.

-I lined up in front and jumped on the bike pacer when the gun went off.
+I lined up in front.
+When the gun went off, I was right on the bike pacer.
 You know how you turn on the TV and see elite marathoners and cyclists follow flashing motorcycle or car pacers?
 Well, that was me!
 It's quite surreal.
 I probably grinned the entire first mile at how cool it was.

 When no one had passed me by the halfway point, a seed began to take place in my mind.
 Could I actually **win** this race?
 I took a quick look and behind me, only 3-4 seconds back, was Lenny Archuleta, a local speed running legend.